Lost-Outpost/Telsera/GAMEPLAY.md

   > :video_game: To begin, compete in a variety of locations from Windhelms old Arena to Orc Strongholds and Smuggler fighting rings

+- [Chanterelle](https://www.nexusmods.com/skyrimspecialedition/mods/32603) - An open world to explore, made to be used alongside Survival Mode.

+  > :video_game: To begin, find the cave along the southern border of Falkreath hold.

+- [Teldryn Serious](https://www.nexusmods.com/skyrimspecialedition/mods/5541) - Lore-friendly, fully voiced quest about Teldryn Sero's dangerous past.

+  > :video_game: To begin, read the flier in Raven Rock docks, just in front of the ship.

 ### Quest Changes

 Redoran includes [jayserpa's](https://www.nexusmods.com/skyrimspecialedition/users/5201727) quest expansions that adds immersion and several pathways to finish vanilla quests